EduardoJM/Image-Comparer/README.md

 ## Building

 In the `./dist/` folder has a builded distribution of the javascript and the css.
-The source javascript and sass files is disponible in the `./src/` folder and can be builded using the gulp.
+The source javascript and css files is disponible in the `./src/` folder and can be builded using the gulp.

 ### Clone the Repository